SpooshDoosh/Milestone-Project-2-Ubuntu-Holidays/README.md

 * [Pexels](https://www.pexels.com/) - All images throughout the website were sourced from Pexels.
 * [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/) - Used to create the mockup at the top of the README.md file.
 * [Bootstrap](https://getbootstrap.com/) - Used for navbar, cards, grid system and for making the project responsive.
+* [EmailJS](https://www.emailjs.com/) - For docuentation on how to implement EmailJS successfully.
+* [Google Maps API](https://developers.google.com/maps) - For documentation on how to implement Google Maps successfully.